cuongla/typescript-sudoku/README.md

 To start thet test, run **npm run test**

-Here is a code exmaple of a test:
+Here is a code example of a test:

 ```
 describe('shuffle', () => {